Should We Go Virtual? How to Determine if a Virtual Event is the Right Fit

 At LAI, we continue to partner with our clients to help them answer just that.
 We recommend playing out a few different scenarios – all of which have a clear decision date and trigger points that help to determine which path to take.

-Take a look at the main focus areas we advise organizations to think about and the key questions to ask before determining whether or not to go virtual:
+Take a look at the main focus areas we advise organizations to think about and the key questions to ask before determining should you go virtual:

 When is your event?
 Is this a band-aid solution for a must-have meeting in the near-future?
 Is it a contingency plan for an event next season?
 Or, are you thinking strategically long-term, perhaps even into the next year?